 Part of the fun of skiing is the ride up the mountain.
 Why not ride in style, preferably with a view.
-Here are some of the top ski lifts at New England ski resorts, from amazing views, to efficient speed and people moving skills, from gondolas, to aerial trams to magic conveyor belts that sweep you off your feet and into your seat for a spectacular trip up the mountain.
+Here are some of the top ski lifts at New England ski resorts, and Top Ski Lifts in The World, from amazing views, to efficient speed and people moving skills, from gondolas, to aerial trams to magic conveyor belts that sweep you off your feet and into your seat for a spectacular trip up the mountain.

 2. Cannon’s Aerial Tramway originally opened in 1938, as the first passenger tramway in North America.
 Replaced in 1980, the 5,359-foot summit cable car holds 80 passengers and one driver traveling at 1,500 feet per minute on the 2.1 mile.
 The Cannon tram had to be evacuated winter of 2016, but no biggie.